Hanra-s-work/rtype/doc/client/README.md

 # sprite_height = <height> # (0-> 1000) set the height of the sprite view field, in pixels
 # start_left = true # (or false) set the starting position of the sprite view field to start from the left (or not)
 # start_top = true # (or false) set the starting position of the sprite view field to start from the top (or not)
-# initial_frame = 0 # set the frame that will be used as the first one, here the number represents the index of the frame.
+# initial_frame = 0 # set the frame that will be used as the first one, here the number represents the index of the frame. (default value: 0)
 # end_frame = -1 # (or the index of the frame) set the last frame to be taken from the spritesheet (-1 means all frames present), (default value: -1)
+# frame_delay = 100 # (from 0 to 2147483647) delay between each frame in milliseconds (default value: 100)

 # The spritesheets to manage